-We conducted two experiments; Experiment 2 was a variation of Experiment 1 with different stimulus motion directions and different observers.
+We conducted two experiments; Exp.
+2 was a variation of Exp.
+1 with different stimulus motion directions and different observers.

+Observers

-Observers.
-Eight observers (mean age 29.3 \pm 6.5 years, four females) with normal visual acuity participated, four in Experiment 1 and five in Experiment 2 (one observer participated in both experiments).
-All observers were graduate students or postdoctoral students at New York University (NYU) Department of Psychology and were naive regarding the purpose of the experiment.
-The NYU ethics committee approved the study's protocol and all observers participated with informed consent.
+Eight observers (mean age 29.3 ± 6.5 years, four females) with normal visual acuity participated, four in Exp.
+1 and five in Exp.
+2 (one observer participated in both experiments).
+All observers were graduate students or postdocs at NYU Dept. of Psychology and were naïve regarding the purpose of the experiment.
+The NYU local ethics committee approved the study's protocol and all observers participated with informed consent.